11 January 2022

 Breach of an injunction amounts to a contempt of court and is punishable as such, typically by imprisonment and/or a fine.

-1. Opening speeches.
-The plaintiffs' Advocate opens the case by making an opening speech, indicating the nature of the evidence which will be led for the plaintiff and the nature of the plaintiff's case
+- Opening speeches – the plaintiff’s advocate opens the case by making an opening speech, indicating the nature of the evidence which will be led for the plaintiff and the nature of the plaintiff’s case.

-2. The defendant's Advocate may then open the defendant's case with a similar speech, although this sometimes takes place after the plaintiff's evidence and before the defendant's evidence;
+- The defendant’s advocate may then open the defendant’s case with a similar speech, although this sometimes takes place after the plaintiff’s evidence and before the defendant’s evidence.

-3. The plaintiff's Advocate calls each of the witnesses for the plaintiff and carries out examination-in-chief, which is followed by cross-examination by the defendant's Advocate (although typically evidence-in-chief is by way of tendering witness statements that have been prepared and served previously);
+- The plaintiff’s advocate calls each of the witnesses for the plaintiff and carries out examination-in-chief, which is followed by cross-examination by the defendant’s advocate (although typically evidence-in-chief is by way of tendering witness statements that have been prepared and served previously).

-4. The defendant's Advocate makes a speech, if he or she has not at the start of the trial, and then calls each of the witnesses for the defendant and carries out examination-in-chief (as above), which is followed by cross-examination by the plaintiff's Advocate;
+- The defendant’s advocate makes a speech, if they have not already done so at the start of the trial, and then calls each of the witnesses for the defendant and carries out examination-in-chief (as above), which is followed by cross-examination by the plaintiff’s advocate.

-5. There are then closing speeches including submissions of law and fact.
-Typically, the plaintiff's Advocate closes first, followed by the defendant's, the plaintiff having an opportunity to reply.
+- There are then closing speeches including submissions of law and fact; typically, the plaintiff’s advocate closes first, followed by the defendant’s, the plaintiff having an opportunity to reply.

-6. The Court delivers judgment, which is generally reserved, with a written reasoned judgment being issued following deliberation by the Judge and Jurats.
+- The court delivers judgment, which is generally reserved, with a written reasoned judgment being issued following deliberation by the judge and jurats.

 Case Management Hearings

 Following the close of pleadings, there will be a directions hearing.
-This can be scheduled by the parties or the Court of its own motion.
+This can be scheduled by the parties or the court of its own motion.
 The purpose is to set down a timetable for each step of the proceedings up to the trial.
-Parties make submissions as to their preferred 'next steps' in the action and the order and timings in respect of each, and the Court will stipulate the timetable for the future conduct of the action by way of a court order.
-The Court may also give or update directions at the conclusion of other interlocutory hearings.
+The court may also give or update directions at the conclusion of other interlocutory hearings.

 Jury Trials in Civil Cases